philipdelff/NMdata/devel/NMdata_Rpackage/NMdata_Rpackage.knit.md

 * No need to output information that is unchanged from input, but make sure to output what you need (like `IPRED`, `CWRES`, `CL`, `ETA1` etc which cannot be found in input).
 Always output the row identifier!

-* Some of these values can be
+  - Some of these values can be
-found from other files generated by `Nonmem` but notice: `NMscanData` uses only input and output data.
+found from other files generated by `Nonmem` but notice: `NMscanData` only uses input and output data.

 * Including a unique row identifier in both input and output data is the most robust way to combine the tables.

-* In `firstonly` tables, include the subject ID or the row identifier.

-* Everything
+  - Everything
 will most likely work even if you don't
   - I would not take "most likely" when robustness is available.

+* In `firstonly` tables, include the subject ID or the row identifier.

 ## `NMscanData` limitations